pycz2/simple-tab-save/README.md

 # TabSave Extension

+**TabSave Extension**

+Simple TabSave is a Firefox extension that allows you to quickly save and restore all tabs from your current window, including support for container tabs and pinned tabs.
+Easily create named snapshots of your tab sessions, manage and edit your saved sessions, and restore them at any time in a new window.
+The extension also supports exporting your saved sessions to a JSON file and offers light, dark, or system themes for the popup interface.
+No account or cloud storage required — all data is stored locally in your browser.

+**Main Features:**
-Firefox extension to save and restore tabs of the current window, including containers and pinned tabs.
+- Save all tabs in the current window, including containers and pinned tabs
+- Restore saved tab sessions in a new window
+- Name, edit, and delete your tab snapshots
+- Export all saved sessions to a JSON file for backup or transfer
+- Choose between light, dark, or system theme
+- Simple, privacy-friendly, and fully local

 ## Installation